debamitra/debs-journal/july-24/13-ostep-concurrency-basics.md

     - Continues from where it left off.
     - Writes its EAX value (incremented earlier) back to memory.
 (51)

-Even though both Thread 1 and Thread 2 increament the memory value of 50, instead of 52, we still see it as 51.
+Even though both Thread 1 and Thread 2 increment the memory value of 50, instead of 52, we still see it as 51.

 4. **Critical Section** - becasue multiple threads running a piece of code can cause race condition, this code is called critical section.
 Critical section code should not be executed by more than 1 thread at a time.

-5. **Mutual Exclusion** is a property that guarentees that if one thread is running critical section, no other thread should be able to run it.
+5. **Mutual Exclusion** is a property that guarentees that if one thread is running in critical section, no other thread should be able to run in it.

 6. How to solve - synchronization primitives to support atomicty